Session 3 - Module A: Advanced Orchestration Patterns¶

 }

-Successful completion returns comprehensive branch data including results, performance metrics, and completion status.
+Successful completion returns comprehensive branch data including processing results, performance metrics, and completion status.
 This information enables intelligent merging and quality assessment in downstream workflow nodes.

 except Exception as e:

-self.logger.error(f"Research branch {branch_id} failed: {str(e)}")
+self.logger.error(f"Data ingestion branch {branch_id} failed: {str(e)}")

 return {

-"completed_branches": {
+"completed_processing_branches": {

 branch_id: {

-"type": "research",
+"type": "data_ingestion",

 "error": str(e),